Growth Credit

 Lower cost with wider structuring options compared to Venture Credit

-Growth Credit Portfolio Companies
+Growth Credit Portfolio

 William On

-Co-founder & Co-CEO, Shippit
+Co-Founder & Co-CEO, Shippit

 Being part of the 1V family has opened opportunities across the Australian investor community and their commitment to helping founders grow has been unparalleled – not only from a learning & development perspective but also connecting founders together in various stages of growth.